Skip to main content

 Conclusion

-In 2026, MuleSoft is more than an integration platform — it is the technical foundation for productive AI agents in enterprise environments.
+MuleSoft in 2026 is more than an integration platform — it is the technical foundation for productive AI agents in enterprise environments.
 Companies investing in API-first structures now significantly reduce the risk costs of future AI projects.

 Want to make your APIs agent-ready?
 In a 2–3 week architecture audit, we analyze your existing integration landscape, identify gaps, and define concrete next steps for an AI-ready API layer.